What Is an Engineering Solver?

 Pros

-- Unmatched breadth covering the entire product lifecycle
+- Unmatched breadth and depth covering the entire product lifecycle

-- CATIA is the industry standard in aerospace and automotive
+- CATIA is an industry standard in high-tech sectors like automotive and aerospace

 Cons

-- Extremely high cost, making it inaccessible for smaller companies
+- High cost of enterprise-level solutions makes it inaccessible for smaller companies

 Who They're For

-- Large enterprises in high-tech industries like automotive and aerospace
+- Large enterprises in automotive, aerospace, and high-tech industries

 Why We Love Them